October 2019. American Southwest.

 I parked at the Gouldings Lodge, left things in my room, found a short trail to hike along and watched in silence as the buttes and mesas slowly changed color in concert with the setting sun.

 I stayed that night in one of the Gouldings Lodge ‘Villas’.
 These comfortable little units are really designed for an extended stay – each includes a kitchen for preparing your own food.
 The units also have an exterior plug that can be used for 120V 12Amp charging.
 I didn’t need extra range, but the temperature went below freezing that night so I used the plug to warm up the car in the morning.

 Another option in the area for EV owners to consider is camping at Gouldings RV & Campground.
 They have 14-50 and TT-30 hookups for RVs (240V/50amp and 125V/30 amp, respectively) and these can also be used for EV charging if you have the adapter and the circuit is operating.
 Views are great, but you’ll want to check ahead for availability.

 The next morning I parked along Monument Valley Road to watch the sunrise.
 There was a crescent moon hanging low in the sky over the buttes and mesas before the sun came up (barely visible in the pic below), and I wished I’d brought along a real camera to capture it.
 But the memory is strong.
 That sunrise was a treat I will not forget and was probably the highlight of the entire trip.

-With the sun up, I turned around, marveled at the brilliant reds, browns, and oranges of the mesas bathed in morning sunlight, got in my car, and drove off toward Page, AZ.
+With the sun up, I turned around, marveled at the brilliant red, brown, and amber of the mesas bathing in morning sunlight, got in my car, and drove off toward Page, AZ.

 Page was initially a housing community for work crews building the Glen Canyon dam in the 1950s.
 Today Page is a great base for exploring the iconic slot canyons in that region.